-The Giftedness, Creativity and Talent Development Program offers two tracks for Ph.D. students.
-Our traditional track in gifted education and talented development focuses on gifted education issues related to students and the classroom.
-A second track on creativity and innovation follows a psychological approach to studying creativity and innovation.
+The Giftedness, Creativity and Talent Development Program offers a traditional track in gifted education and talent development that focuses on gifted education issues related to students and the classroom.
 The following faculty have graduate faculty status in the Gifted and Talented Program:

 |Dr. Ron Beghetto+||Dr. Beghetto is an Associate Professor of Educational Psychology in the Neag School of Education at the University of Connecticut.
 Dr. Beghetto is a Fellow of the American Psychological Association (Div.
 10) and the Editor-in-Chief for the Journal of Creative Behavior.
 His research focuses on creativity in educational settings — examining how teacher and student creativity is sometimes (inadvertently) suppressed and how it can be incorporated in the everyday classroom.
 Dr. Beghetto has extensive experience working with practicing and prospective teachers in an effort to help them develop new and transformative possibilities for classroom teaching, learning, and assessment in K-12 and higher education settings.
 Prior to joining the faculty at UConn, Dr. Beghetto served as the College of Education’s Associate Dean for Academic Affairs and Associate Professor of Education Studies at the University of Oregon.|